pcdinh/react-guide/hello1/README.md

 # Description

-In this guide, I try to create 2 same-level and render them at 2 different DOM node
+In this guide, I try to create 2 same-level components and render them at 2 different DOM node

 # Create Github project named "react-guide"